lynnlangit/Hello-AWS-Data-Services/5_machine-learning/1_SageMaker/README.md

 - Incrementally build on experiments conducted by peers
 - Trace model lineage for compliance and audit verifications.

+---

+#### Labeling Jobs
+- Use SageMaker Ground Truth to include humans in the process
+- Use high-quality training datasets by using workers along with machine learning to create labeled datasets
+- Supports image, text or custom analysis jobs

 #### Training Jobs
 - Create or reuse ML algorithms running in containers
 - Use hyperparameter training configurations